yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Image Similarity
 ====
 The idea behind an image retrieval system is having each image represented as an N dimensional vector (embedding).
-And just like in word2vec, similar images will be close to one another in this N dimensional space.
+Just like in word2vec, similar images will be close to one another in this N dimensional space.
 We need some kind of black box that takes an image and transforms it to an embedding, use this black box to transform our database of images to embeddings, then for every query image just find the closest embeddings from our database and return the images.

 Turns out deep neural networks are great black boxes for extracting embeddings!
 Each layer in a trained neural net learns to extract different features of an image, lower layers learn features such as "image contains a circle" and deeper layers learn features such as "image contains a dog" [[1](https://arxiv.org/abs/1311.2901)].
-To use a trained neural net as a black box I will use pytorch hooks to extract the output of one of the last layers.
+To use a trained neural net as a black box I use pytorch hooks to extract the output of one of the last layers.
-The distance between two images is computed by:
+The distance between two images is then computed by:
 ![similarity]({{- "/assets/similarity.svg" | absolute_url -}}){:height="100%" width="100%"}
 I use a pre-trained resnet34 model and fine tune it to my specific domain - food images :hamburger:.
 The reason I fine tune and not just use the pre-trained weights is because it was trained on imagenet with 1000 classes.
 The features extracted from deep layers could be "is there an eye", "is there a big grey thing", "are there ears" (probably :elephant:), but I need features more specific to food for example "is there a red round thing".
 Of course we don't know what features the model learns but later I will try to guess.